Catalog Articles Bestiary First Time Here? Search Site Map Contact

 In the first image, you are still able to read the words on the scroll.
 The entire section is on the tile.
 Color extends onto the side of the tiles from the adjcent areas of the tapestry, but I've made adjustments so that those parts of the image are not lost in the grout line.
 This first image also illustrates the limitations of the medium: No matter what you do, a mural may break in the middle of face.
 Adjusting for this requires attention to each individual tile, not a mass process.
 When I work from an original panel that has this problem, usually because it has been removed from its original installation and placed on a movable panel, I have to extrapolate the missing part and recreate it.
 I do this for each and every tile.

 Like everything else, much of the quality in a thing depends on the materials that go into it.
 We use the best materials, but pressed and hand painted tiles will not stand up as well in constant daylight as well a single color glazed clay or maybe even a Talavera tile.
 Given some forethought to where they will be installed, they stand up nicely.
-At this writing, the Fairy Tale Panels are standing up nicely installed in stair risers in Texas and North Carolina and I am considering 'The Forest' tapestry as a backsplash in our own utility room, where there are moisture fluctuations.
+At this writing, the Fairy Tale Panels are standing up nicely installed in stair risers in Texas and North Caolinas.
+While not rated as floor tile, many people have successfully installed these tiles on their fireplace hearth.
+Clearly, one cannot wear your golf cleats with these tiles.
 Check the site map for links to the current installation instructions.